Socratic Cards: Pro Edition

 ▶ Podcast coverage of designer Clark Aldrich & Socratic Cards

-Clark Aldrich shares how Socratic Cards develop leaders.
+Clark Aldrich (About) shares how Socratic Cards develop leaders.

 Karl Kapp Interview: Karl Kapp interviews Clark Aldrich